 If you identify asbestos and it is in good condition, and not at risk of being disturbed or damaged you may choose to leave it untouched.
 In some instances, you may prefer to get the asbestos encapsulated.

-However, if it needs removing you need to speak with a HSE licenced asbestos removal service who can undertake any remedial works required with the minimum amount of disruption.
+However, if it needs removing, you need to speak with an HSE licenced asbestos removal service who can undertake any remedial works required with the minimum amount of disruption.